David M. Zucker

 Zucker, D. M. (2008) (English translation).
 A Voice Shall Sing Forth: Commentary of the Dubner Maggid on the Song of Songs.
 Feldheim Publishers, Monsey NY and Jerusalem.

-The above works were originally published in Hebrew in 1819 posthumously by Rabbi Jacob Kranz, the Maggid of Dubno, under the titles Kol Bochim, Kol Rinah V’Yeshuah, Kol HaTor, Kol Yeshorer, and Kol Negidim, respectively, in a volume called Kol Yaacov containing commentaries on the Five Scrolls.
+The above works were originally published in Hebrew in 1819 posthumously by Rabbi Jacob Kranz, the Maggid of Dubno, under the titles Kol Bochim, Kol Rinah V’Yeshuah, Kol HaTor, Kol Yeshorer, and Kol Negidim, respectively, in a volume called Kol Yaakov containing commentaries on the Five Scrolls.
 The material was arranged and edited under the direction of Rabbi Kranz’s son Isaac.
 (In Voice of the Dove, the material on Exodus comes from Ohel Yaacov, the Maggid’s commentary on the Chumash [Five Books of Moses], as compiled by Rav Avraham Dov Beirush Flamm.)

 For more information on these works, see www.jlm-dubno-maggid.org.